enspiral/handbook/guides/pods.md

 ## List of Formats
 <details>
-   <summary><strong><a href="https://docs.google.com/document/d/1ZSa-CL21vKCHp2FVJMkDy7nZLSb0PGBcXu1rFl8AwZs/edit">Care Pod</a></strong> - A format based on Intentional Change Theory <em>[click to expand]</em></summary>
+   <summary><strong><a href="https://docs.google.com/document/d/1ZSa-CL21vKCHp2FVJMkDy7nZLSb0PGBcXu1rFl8AwZs/edit" target=”_blank”>Care Pod</a></strong> - A format based on Intentional Change Theory <em>[click to expand]</em></summary>
 <ul><li>Personal-professional development centered around Intentional Change Theory (ICT), a process for achieving sustained desired change in oneself alongside peers.
 ICT itself is a powerful pattern that can be approached in a variety of ways.
 Feel free to create some exercises or agendas from scratch or use the ones presented here.
-Four pods reported they had good experiences using the exercises outlined in this <a href="https://docs.google.com/document/d/1IUXBpZJas2MRNlrKDu4KBivZjBw67RQ9o7accovv4fU/edit?usp=sharing">Format’s documentation</a>.</li></ul>
+Four pods reported they had good experiences using the exercises outlined in this <a href="https://docs.google.com/document/d/1IUXBpZJas2MRNlrKDu4KBivZjBw67RQ9o7accovv4fU/edit?usp=sharing" target=”_blank”>Format’s documentation</a>.</li></ul>
 </details>

 <details>
-   <summary><strong><a href="https://drive.google.com/drive/folders/106sDS6JRDpS64Yp0tozzI2VNJyIF67vq?usp=sharing">Peer Incubator</a></strong> - Personal-professional development that is more project-oriented than the “Care Pod” format. <em>[click to expand]</em></summary>
+   <summary><strong><a href="https://drive.google.com/drive/folders/106sDS6JRDpS64Yp0tozzI2VNJyIF67vq?usp=sharing" target=”_blank”>Peer Incubator</a></strong> - Personal-professional development that is more project-oriented than the “Care Pod” format. <em>[click to expand]</em></summary>
-<ul><li>The documentation of <a href="https://drive.google.com/open?id=1Zr1R8g__xJNQhYKgnVJwCf9v0nDaaPn5K6o6MRy7XeA">how the very first one evolved</a> can give a picture of how to bring a pod together and evolve your own Format along with some starter material, prompts, and agendas.</li>
+<ul><li>The documentation of <a href="https://drive.google.com/open?id=1Zr1R8g__xJNQhYKgnVJwCf9v0nDaaPn5K6o6MRy7XeA" target=”_blank”>how the very first one evolved</a> can give a picture of how to bring a pod together and evolve your own Format along with some starter material, prompts, and agendas.</li>
-<li>There are examples of <a href="https://drive.google.com/open?id=1ZSa-CL21vKCHp2FVJMkDy7nZLSb0PGBcXu1rFl8AwZs">combining this Format with the exercises from Care Pod (ICT)</a>, and also a <a href="https://docs.google.com/document/d/1E0Bt0bSRpARKgMNRYWboIELbSTurfPMedHOWDYUCHIo/edit?usp=sharing">super simple, reusable agenda</a> that is just a combination of the Project Kitchen & Share-and-tell Rituals (see below).</li>
+<li>There are examples of <a href="https://drive.google.com/open?id=1ZSa-CL21vKCHp2FVJMkDy7nZLSb0PGBcXu1rFl8AwZs" target=”_blank”>combining this Format with the exercises from Care Pod (ICT)</a>, and also a <a href="https://docs.google.com/document/d/1E0Bt0bSRpARKgMNRYWboIELbSTurfPMedHOWDYUCHIo/edit?usp=sharing" target=”_blank”>super simple, reusable agenda</a> that is just a combination of the Project Kitchen & Share-and-tell Rituals (see below).</li>
-<li>Find all the <a href="https://drive.google.com/drive/folders/106sDS6JRDpS64Yp0tozzI2VNJyIF67vq?usp=sharing">documentation about this format here</a>.</li></ul>
+<li>Find all the <a href="https://drive.google.com/drive/folders/106sDS6JRDpS64Yp0tozzI2VNJyIF67vq?usp=sharing" target=”_blank”>documentation about this format here</a>.</li></ul>
 </details>

 <details>